-Jane, a good friend of mine joins me about once a month and we try to find a restaurant off the beaten path to enjoy, we keep a Google spreadsheet for us to add ideas to as we see them mentioned, and now that it’s on my mind, Toast has most definitely been included in the mix.
+Jane, a good friend of mine joins me about once a month for lunch and we try to find a restaurant off the beaten path to enjoy, we keep a Google spreadsheet for us to add ideas to as we see them mentioned, and now that it’s on my mind, Toast has most definitely been included in the mix.
 I read they’ve even moved to a larger location so I’m excited to see what’s in store with that change, I’m certain they will have items on their menu other than this amazing Brie, Apple, and Fig Grilled Cheese snadwich that I love!

 This is almost what I would call a non-recipe; something friends are always asking me to include on these pages.
 Things that I throw together without much forethought and in my mind don’t warrant a blog post about.

 But it happened again, and if I’m honest…it wasn’t a planned photo shoot (and I think it shows!).
-A friend was coming over from my old neighborhood, I had planned to make these Brie, Apple, and Fig Grilled Cheese sandwiches for us and when she got here, she is the one who insisted I write up the recipe for Creative Culinary.
+A friend was coming over from my old neighborhood, I had planned to make these Brie, Apple, and Fig Grilled Cheese sandwiches for us and when she got here, she is the one who insisted I take photos and write up the recipe for Creative Culinary.

 Took me back to when I first started blogging and had girls to feed; those nights of them practically banging their forks and knives on the table urging me to hurry up, they were hungry!

 Brie is such a perfect match with fruit; whether I put it on a cheese board or make a favorite appetizer, fruit is always a nearby component.
-Combining the two in this Brie, Apple, and Grilled Cheese Sandwich is really not that much of a stretch.
+Turning that combination into a grilled cheese sandwich was magic.

-Still, they seem a significant step up from plain grilled cheese.
-The combination of Brie, fruit, jam and spinach leaves are a wonderful blend of taste, texture and color, for me the perfect bit and we happily devoured these little bundles.
+The combination of Brie, fruit, jam and spinach leaves are a wonderful blend of taste, texture and color, for me the perfect bite and we happily devoured these little bundles.